gallenc/solent2Public/workup/old20/week5/README.md

 Try the  [webfacadeexample2](../week4/webfacadeexample2) exercises.

 This has been extended with a jaxb based dao.
-THis dao uses a jaxb context to store data in a file.
+This dao uses a jaxb context to store data in a file.